Albatros CIII 38"

 • Scale dihedral with ailerons

-• Laser cut plywood cabane struts insure proper alignment of top wing
+• Plywood cabane struts insure proper alignment of top wing

 • Box front fuselage, built up rear